Skip to content

 Metric Description

-smg_worker_registrations_total Worker registration events
+smg_discovery_registrations_total Worker registration events

-smg_worker_removals_total Worker removal events
+smg_discovery_deregistrations_total Worker deregistration events

 Logs